-Can a Ninja Blender Be Used As a Food Processor?
+Can You Use Ninja Blender As Food Processor?
 Yes, Ninja blenders can be used as food processors.
 3 models of Ninja blenders – Ninja BL770, Ninja MasterPrep QB1004, and the Ninja Duo Auto IQ, can be used as food processors.
 Each blender is paired with its own unique food processor bowl.

-Can You Use A Ninja Blender As A Food Processor?
+Can You Use Ninja Blender As Food Processors?

-What Is The Difference Between A Food Processor And A Blender?
+What Is The Difference Between A Food Processor And A Kitchen Blender?

 The biggest and most important difference between the two is that blenders are designed to pulverize and mix (blend) wet and dry ingredients, requiring a set amount of liquid to function optimally, while food processors are designed to perform a variety of kitchen tasks like mixing dough, chopping, dicing and slicing foodstuff, requiring little or no amount of liquid during use.

-As of 2020/2021, I’d have to go with the Ninja BL770 Mega Kitchen System and Blender as my pick for the best Ninja food processor.
+As of 2020/2021, I’d have to go with the Ninja BL770 Mega Kitchen System and Blender as my pick for the best Ninja blender food processor combo.

-This food processor comes with a powerful 1500W motor as its base that’s more than capable of handling even the heavy-duty food processing tasks like crushing ice or shredding hard cheese.
+The Ninja Blender And Food Processor Mega Kitchen System comes with a powerful 1500W motor as its base that’s more than capable of handling even heavy-duty food processing tasks like crushing ice or shredding hard cheese.

 It features a black and stainless steel design accompanied by four different bowls serving their individual purposes, including a 72 Oz total crushing pitcher, an XL 8 cup food processor bowl for precision control, and two 16 Oz cups for smoothies.